getlantern/tassis/docs/README.md

 respond to these with either an Ack or a typed response.
 In the event of an error, it will respond with an Error message.
 This includes the following messages:

- - Register        -&gt; Ack
+ - Register        -> Ack
- - Unregister      -&gt; Ack
+ - Unregister      -> Ack
- - RequestPreKeys  -&gt; PreKey (may send multiple if there are multiple matching devices)
+ - RequestPreKeys  -> PreKey (may send multiple if there are multiple matching devices)
- - OutboundMessage -&gt; Ack
+ - OutboundMessage -> Ack

 Some messages sent from the server to the client require an Ack in response:

- - inboundMessage  -&gt; Ack
+ - inboundMessage  -> Ack

-Some messages don&#39;t require any response:
+Some messages don't require any response:

  - PreKeysLow